godotengine/godot-docs/classes/class_navigationmeshgenerator.rst

 Helper class for creating and clearing navigation meshes.

+.. rst-class:: classref-introduction-group

 Description
 -----------

 This class is responsible for creating and clearing 3D navigation meshes used as :ref:`NavigationMesh<class_NavigationMesh>` resources inside :ref:`NavigationRegion3D<class_NavigationRegion3D>`.
-The ``NavigationMeshGenerator`` has very limited to no use for 2D as the navigation mesh baking process expects 3D node types and 3D source geometry to parse.
+The **NavigationMeshGenerator** has very limited to no use for 2D as the navigation mesh baking process expects 3D node types and 3D source geometry to parse.

 The entire navigation mesh baking is best done in a separate thread as the voxelization, collision tests and mesh optimization steps involved are very performance and time hungry operations.